Hiring Costs at Every Level

 Turnover costs of mid-level positions earning less than $75,000 are about 20% of salary, but this figure generally fails to account for opportunity cost, lost work due to vacant positions, and other serious expenses.

-Executive-level hiring comes at an enormous cost.
+Executive-level hiring comes at an enormous cost of recruitment, often representing a much higher cost to hire than lower-level roles.
 The Center for American Progress has found a cost of over 200% of salary.

 In addition, the best services will also offer insurance.
 The Hire Talent, for example, offers with its services a three-month insurance policy – if the hire is not satisfactory or otherwise fails to work out, the position will be filled again at no additional cost.

-Here are some of the most common costs of hiring:
+Here are some of the most common costs of hiring and key components of the hiring process costs:

 • sourcing candidates and screening applicant resumes